learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ### String Division

-If strings can be combined, then they can be separated too.
+If strings can be combined, then we can expect that they can be separated too.
 There are some handy methods which allow you to split a string based on a variety of criteria.

 ```objc